Connect with us

 The intermediate estimate is mainly used to determine whether or not a project is feasible.

-Large-scale commercial projects such as malls and office parks develop intermediate estimate to decide whether to carry on with a development or abandon it altogether.
+Large-scale commercial projects such as malls and office parks develop intermediate estimates to decide whether to carry on with development or abandon it altogether.

 Level 3: Preliminary Estimate

 This estimate uses some detailed scope of the project to consolidate unit costs.
-Preliminary estimate is accurate enough for consideration as a basis for project financing.
+A preliminary estimate is accurate enough for consideration as a basis for project financing.

 In some instances, project budgets are approved on the preliminary estimate.